upkie/vulp/README.md

 > Why the name "Vulp"?

 [Vulp](https://en.wiktionary.org/wiki/vulp#Noun_2) means "fox" in Romansh, a language spoken in the Swiss canton of the Grisons.
+Foxes are arguably lightweight and quite reliable in their reaction times 😉

 > How can it be real-time in Python, with garbage collection and all?